rsdc2/syntax-treebank-annotator/README.md

 ## Other points to note

-### Word IDs
+### Token IDs

+The annotator expects:
-The annotator expects each word in the treebank to have a unique ID.
+- Each token in the treebank to have a unique ID,
-While this may not make a huge amount of sense in the context of a literary document, where the sentence boundaries are established, in an inscription sentence boundaries are not necessarily clear.
-Since this annotator is primarily designed for annotating inscriptions, words are given ids according to their order in the inscription, which is more stable than their position in a given sentence.
+- Token IDs to be sequential integers starting at 1 (with the first token).

+On load, the annotator will assign IDs to each token meeting these criteria.
+Dependencies (primary and secondary) should be preserved in this process, provided that at least within each sentence each token has a unique ID.

+## Artificial tokens

+It is possible to add artificial tokens using the annotator.
+By default, these are given the text '0'.
+At present, the form cannot be changed within the annotator, but can of course be changed by manually editing the XML.

-When the annotator imports an Arethusa XML file, the words (and their respective heads) are renumbered according to their position in the document.
+At present the annotator does not read the ```@insertion_id``` attribute in an Arethusa XML file; the insertion position is simply the linear order in the XML file.

 ## Acknowledgements